swarna-gopalan/DocuHack2020/README.md

+# Use Einstein Analytics to perform analysis on Mental Health (Anxiety/Depressive disorders) public reports during the COVID times (April'2020 to current)

+With many of us WFH or losing jobs due to the COVID situation, CDC has seen an icrease in people reporting Anxiety/Depression throughout the world!
+We use Einstein Analytics to analyze the dataset for US and report where in the world we see the highest numbers.
+This can help companies take preventive measures by supporting their employees well-being through Yoga/Meditation/Personal day time offs/virtual offsites, etc.

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.